How To Apologize To Your Adult Kids Because It’s Important

 Don’t Forget This Mom and Dad!

-Most importantly, don’t forget that our adult children are the result of our parenting!
+Most importantly, don’t forget that our adult children are mostly the result of our parenting!
+We are not responsible for their choices and outcomes when they become adults.
 Genetics, environment, and our influence helped to shape their personalities and choices.
 We need to recognize that we parented with the best intentions and now we must release our adult kids to fully embrace their uniquely designed lives.